csyonghe/mlkl/README.md

-# Slang Machine Learning Kernel Library
+# (Unofficial) Slang Machine Learning Kernel Library

 This repository hosts a collection of machine learning kernels implemented in Slang, a shading language designed for high-performance computing on GPUs.
 These kernels can be used for various machine learning inferencing tasks.

+**Disclaimer**: This work is exploratory, and is not a part of the Slang project.
+Use at your own risk.

 ## File Structure